 Creole Corn Maque Choux

-Here’s a classic combo of corn, bell peppers, and tomatoes, creole syle.
+Here’s a classic combo of corn, bell peppers, and tomatoes, Creole style.
 This veggie side dish was adapted by Creole cooks from a dish made by the Native Americans who populated southwest Louisiana.
 Make it when there’s a bumper crop of fresh corn; and also it’s a great choice for a Thanksgiving side dish.
 Adapted from Great American Vegetarian by Nava Atlas.
 Photos by Hannah Kaminsky.

 - 1 large onion, chopped